tymarats/cx-getting-started/README.md

-# Getting started tutorial demo app.
+# Getting started tutorial demo app

 This repository contains source code for the demo application described in the Cx Getting Started tutorial.